LarsEliasNielsen/espn_news/README.md

 ***Download***

 If you don't have SSH access to your site, you can downlaod a ZIP-file containing the module and extract it to you Drupal-site.
 Download the ZIP from the [ESPN News repository](https://github.com/LarsEliasNielsen/espn_news), and extract it to `<YOUR_SITE>/sites/all/modules/`.
+Rememeber to rename the extracted folder to `espn_news`, if a branch name is added to the folder name.

 ## Files